justin-napolitano/GoogleAPI/index.md

   - oauth2 authentication
   - python google api wrapper
 seoOptimized: true
+topicFamily: datascience
+topicFamilyConfidence: 0.9
+topicFamilyNotes: >-
+  The post focuses on Python wrappers for Google Sheets and Drive APIs with OAuth2, enabling programmatic data workflows and integration with pandas.
+It matches data analysis and ETL workflows typical of the datascience family more than the others.
 ---

 # GoogleAPI: A Python Integration for Google Sheets and Drive